Seyed2357/Probabilistic-Fair-Clustering/README.md

 * `cluster_time` : Float that is the time taken for the vanilla clustering to occur.
 0 if `violating` is true.

 ## Refernces
-This code is based on for "faor algorithms for clustering":  https://github.com/nicolasjulioflores/fair_algorithms_for_clustering
+This code is based on the code for "Fair Algorithms for Clustering":  https://github.com/nicolasjulioflores/fair_algorithms_for_clustering